rorygibson/statik/README.md

-# CES - Content Editing System
+# Statik - a content editing system

 ## The Elevator Pitch (tl;dr)

 A very simple content editing system.

  1. Get a web designer to make you a website (in HTML, CSS and maybe some JavaScript)
- 2. Copy the website into CES, and change the content whenever you want, immediately.
+ 2. Copy the website into Statik, and change the content whenever you want, immediately.
  3. ...
  4. Profit!